 |Range||Slow charge||Fast charge||Rapid charge|

-Few electric cars on sale can match the range offered by the Tesla Model S, which comes with either a 100kWh battery in 100D and P100D forms.
+Few electric cars on sale can match the range offered by the Tesla Model S, which comes with a 100kWh battery in Standard Range, Long Range and Performance forms.

 Tesla Model S range

 The Model S Long Range – with its 100kWh battery – comes with a range figure of 375 miles, although this is an estimate for WLTP efficiency test results that have yet to be published.
 With that in mind, it's likely that you'll experience a little less range in the real world.

 The Performance uses the same size battery, but its predicted range is lower due to its additional weight: the anticipated WLTP range is 365 miles, while the Standard Range version is expected to achieve 280 miles on a single charge.

 Compare this to the Jaguar I-Pace, which is sold with a 90kWh battery and a quoted range of 298 miles.

 The Tesla Model S charge time varies depending on how you charge the car.

 Charging via a normal household socket is extremely slow due to a maximum charging rate of around 2.3kW: this means at least 43 hours are needed to charge the Long Range and Performance.

 Tesla also provides a ‘blue’ adaptor capable of charging at 7.4kW, which allows you to plug into a dedicated home car charger (which you’ll have to pay for, via companies such as Chargemaster or Podpoint) and most public fast chargers.
 This will deliver a full charge in 13 hours for the Long Range and Performance.

 The best option is to purchase a Tesla Wall Connector for your garage or driveway, which delivers power at a rate of 16.5kW, although this does require a three-phase power supply that not all homes will have.